 Final Dates for the Vipassana retreat with the aid of Laurino in 2019:

-Dear Meditators, we have finalized the dates of this year's vipassana retreat in Kisnyalka, there will be two retreats, one from the 3rd of August to the 7th, and a longer one from the 15th of August to the 26th.
+Dear Meditators, we have finalized the dates of this year's vipassana in Kisnyalka, there will be only one shorter retreat, from the 24th of August to the 28th.
 The programme will be the following:

-Retreat 1: August 3rd: arrival for the retreat.
+Retreat 1: August 24th: arrival for the retreat.
 Everybody should arrive by 17.00.
 Please be punctual,as we will need quite a bit of time that evening to eat and then talk over the retreat together.
 After dinner, an introduction to vipassana will be given, and at nighttime Noble Silence begins.
-August 4th-6th: retreat according to the daily schedule found lower on this page.
-August 7th: morningtime: clean up, slowly get back to talking amongst ourselves.
+August 25th-27th: retreat according to the daily schedule found lower on this page.
+August 28th: morningtime: clean up, slowly get back to talking amongst ourselves.

 For the training rules, daily schedule and other infos of the Longer retreat period, please scroll down this page.
 The main rules are the following:

 1) No coming or going from the venue between the beginning and the end of the retreat, for the peace of the practicioners.

 2) Mobile phones, car keys should be left at home or handed to kitchen staff before the retreat.